Pacific Place (Hong Kong)

-Pacific Place is a complex of office towers and hotels and a shopping centre situated at 88 Queensway, Admiralty, Hong Kong.
-The latest phase, Three Pacific Place, is located at 1 Queen's Road East, Wan Chai.
+Pacific Place is a complex of five office towers, three hotels and one shopping centre situated on Queensway and Henessey Road, Admiralty and Wan Chai, Hong Kong.
+The latest phase, Six Pacific Place, is located at 50 Queen's Road East, Wan Chai.

 The four-level shopping centre is home to over 160 shops and boutiques and one major department store.
-The complex is also home to three five-star hotels, a boutique hotel, three office towers and 270 serviced apartments.
+The complex is also home to three five-star hotels, a boutique hotel, three office towers and 270 serviced apartments, all of which are pet friendly.

-Pacific Place complex is owned and managed by Swire Properties, with the exception of the three hotels (Conrad Hong Kong, Island Shangri-La and JW Marriott Hotel), in each of which it retains a 20 per cent equity interest.
+Pacific Place complex is owned and managed by Swire Properties, with the exception of three of the hotels (Conrad Hong Kong, Island Shangri-La and JW Marriott Hotel), in each of which it retains a 20 per cent equity interest.

 History

 Pacific Place was developed by Swire Properties.
 Phases One and Two were built on land formerly part of Victoria Barracks, one of the first military compounds in Hong Kong.
 The land was auctioned by the Hong Kong Government during redevelopment and was successfully bid for by Swire.
 It was purchased in two tranches in 1985 and 1986 for a total cost of US$1 billion.
 Phase One opened in 1988.
-The Conrad International Hotel was completed in 1991.
+The Conrad International Hotel was opened on September 14, 1990.
 Phase Three, built by Gammon Construction, was completed in 2004.
 It was developed from old buildings on Star Street, Wan Chai.

 Pacific Place underwent a major renovation that was completed in 2011.
 It involved interior, exterior, and architectural changes designed by Thomas Heatherwick which cost more than HK$2.1 billion.